 Are Children At A Higher Risk?

-Yes, children are at a higher risk of serious injury in a side impact car crash than in other types of crashes according to the research by Association for the Advancement of Automotive Medicine.
+Yes, children are at a higher risk of serious injury in a side impact car crash than in other types of crashes according to the research by the Association for the Advancement of Automotive Medicine.
 Research found that children between the ages of five and nine receive moderate injuries in side-impact car accidents compared to only 15 percent in front impact crashes and only three percent in rear-end crashes.

 When children are in the vehicle during side impact car accidents, the research revealed: